25 MWs thru solar

 - Use water metering through smart irrigation systems, pressure-reducing valves.

-- Use water-efficient toilets, decrease usage of plastic single use drinking water bottles
+- Decrease usage of plastic single use drinking water bottles on construction sites.

 Decarbonize corporate transportation, travel, and equipment.

 - Decrease diesel and gas powered vehicles and equipment in corporate fleet.
-Increase fleet of EV/Hybrid trucks and vehicles.
+Increase fleet of electric, hybrid, biofuel, and hydrogen-powered trucks, passenger vehicles, and heavy equipment.

 - Encourage telecommuting options where appropriate.